KeerthiSagarSN/rospygradientpolytope/README.md

 $ source devel/setup.bash
 ```

-#### IF you encounter CMAKE Error : Install all ROS- Dependencies - May take some time to install !!
-(Only when CMAKE Error !!)
+#### IF you encounter CMAKE Error : Install all ROS- Dependencies - (Only when CMAKE Error !)
+##### Remove any underscores in the package name while typing in the MISSING-PACKAGE below
 ```
 $ sudo apt install ros-noetic-MISSING-PACKAGE